 There’s something almost admirable about The Bride! — a movie so aggressively weird that you can’t accuse it of playing things safe.
 Unfortunately, admiration isn’t the same thing as enjoyment.

 First, the basics.
-The Bride! is a reimagining of the classic Bride of Frankenstein story, but transplanted to gritty 1930s Chicago.
+The Bride! is a reimagining of James Whale’s 1935 classic Bride of Frankenstein, but transplanted to gritty 1930s Chicago.
 More than 100 years after his creation (and the events most recently dramatized in Guillermo del Toro’s dark, poetic, emotionally grounded Frankenstein adaptation), Dr. Frankenstein’s monster (Christian Bale) has grown lonely and horny, as he wanders the city masked up to conceal his scars, hiding in the dark and in darkened movie theaters.

-Everything changes when, one night, Frank asks groundbreaking scientist Dr. Euphronious (Annette Bening) to make him a companion.
-Together, they dig up and resurrect a murdered young woman named Ida (Buckley, currently Oscar-nominated for Hamnet) — a spitfire who we meet during a night out at a mobster’s club — who becomes the titular Bride.
+Everything changes when, one night, “Frank” asks groundbreaking scientist Dr. Euphronious (Annette Bening) to make him a companion.
+Together, they dig up and resurrect a murdered young woman named Ida (Buckley, currently Oscar-nominated for Hamnet) — who we meet during a night out at a mobster’s club — who becomes the titular Bride.

 But wow, does it get messy.